json-schema-language/spec/draft-json-schema-language-xx.md

 ; Note well: the values of mapping are of the properties form. discriminator = { tag: tstr, mapping: * tstr => properties }
 ~~~
+{: #cddl-discriminator title="CDDL Definition of the Discriminator Form"}

 To prevent ambiguous or unsatisfiable contstraints on the "tag" of a
 discriminator, an additional constraint on schemas of the discriminator form